shambp/QUT-IT-Study-Guide/readme.md

-expect this to be jank i dont know how to make websites im mostly doing this so that i can motivate myself to actually do the work.
-But I hope that this can also help you.
+I aim to update this site every day on Thursday/Friday.

+You are more than welcome to contribute to this site, whether that is through reformatting content, adding more content or anything else you think is constructive. you can contribute by submitting a pull request to [my github](https://github.com/shambp/QUT-IT-Study-Guide)

 [CAB201 - Programming Principles](https://shambp.github.io/QUT-IT-Study-Guide/CAB201)